 University and College Recruiting Fellowships

-These one-year fellowships, awarded to promising new doctoral students, provide from $3,000-$5,000 for the first year, on up to a full $28,500 fellowship that includes 10 credits of tuition for fall and spring semesters and 5 credits during the summer, plus health insurance for the first year of graduate study.
+These various fellowships, awarded to promising new doctoral students, range from providing $3,000-$5,000 for one year during the first year, on up to the highest award: a university distinguished or enrichment fellowship that provides a $32,000 award for a full year in each of the 5 years.
+The first and last years are full fellowships with no assistantship duties.
+Tuition is included for fall and spring semesters, (and summer, if needed), plus health insurance.
 Recipients must study full time during the period of their award.
 Newly admitted doctoral students are automatically considered.

 The MSU Graduate School, the College of Education, the College of Natural Science, and external agencies all offer various forms of support for graduate students.

 The Graduate School provides a $7,000-$10,000 fellowship that allows students to devote considerable time to completing their dissertations.

 Travel/Professional Development Fellowships

 Doctoral students may request support for travel to national or international conferences in which they present the results of scholarly research.
 Such funds are available mostly from the Mathematics Education Graduate Program (see the Math Ed Travel Request Form on the Current Student site, under Forms:), but there also is funding available for one-time support from the Graduate School and from the Council of Graduate Students (COGS).
 There is also an international study abroad fellowship for doctoral students, to help future researchers develop global perspective on educational policies and practices.
 Visit http://globalfellowship.educ.msu.edu/ for more information.
 Please also visit the Graduate School site for professional development around teaching.